Karla-Stein/sisters-in-cash/README.md

 Code References & Tutorials
 - Code Institute: General structure and best practices were guided by Code Institute course materials.
 Javascript code was partly provided by Code Institute.
+- Mentor Tim Nelson: Helped refine and adapt the JavaScript implementation for the All Episodes page using Perplexity AI output as a foundation.
 - W3Schools & MDN Web Docs: Used as primary references for HTML and CSS.
 - Stack Overflow: Used sparingly to help resolve specific issues during development.
 - Perplexity – Used to quickly resolve development issues and clarify technical concepts.